Career Timeline of Jack Black: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Jack Black made an impact.

 Jack Black, born Thomas Jacob Black, is a celebrated American actor, comedian, and musician.
-Renowned for his roles in family and comedy films, as well as his voice acting in animated features, Black has garnered numerous accolades throughout his career.
-These include a Children's and Family Emmy Award, a Grammy Award, and multiple Golden Globe nominations.
-His contributions to the entertainment industry were further recognized in 2018 when he received a star on the Hollywood Walk of Fame.
+He's widely recognized for his comedic performances in family and comedy movies and his vocal talents in animated films.
+His accolades include a Children's and Family Emmy Award, a Grammy Award, and multiple Golden Globe nominations.
+Black's contributions to entertainment were formally acknowledged with a star on the Hollywood Walk of Fame in 2018.

 In August 2006, Jack Black registered his own production company, Electric Dynamite Productions, Inc.